Deal Structure Trade Space

 #5Small option fee now + larger exercise fee after data.
 Probability-weighted.

-Option / License: $259M total — 31% lower than your selection.
+Option / License: $140M total — comparable to your selection (within 20%).

 Phase 3 rare disease gene therapy